sysdesign-code/dev-sec-ops-demo/README.md

 1. Ensure your GitHub Repo is connected as a repository in Cloud Build.
 Refer back to section "Create the GitHub Repository Integration for Cloud Build" on how to do this.

-2. Ensure your Cloud Build trigger called `cicd-blog-trigger` is created.
+2. Ensure your Cloud Build trigger called `CI/CD-blog-trigger` is created.
 Refer back to section "Create a Trigger for Cloud Build" on how to do this.

 3. Since the trigger is already enabled, any updates to your forked/cloned repository will trigger this cloud build deployment.